 PFBA in Connecticut Drinking Water

-PFBA has been detected in water systems serving 6,160 ZIP codes nationwide.
+PFBA has been detected in 7 Connecticut ZIP codes.
 Here is what you need to know about pfba in your drinking water and how it may affect your household.

 What Is PFBA?